 30.09.17 - 25.02.18

 Angela Glajcar – paper / Thomas Röthel – steel

-Our next exhibition presents Angela Galjcar’s paper works and Thomas Röthel’s steel sculptures and outlines the oeuvre of two promising contemporary artists who both work with apparently divergent materials.
+Our current exhibition presents Angela Galjcar’s works of paper and Thomas Röthel’s steel sculptures and outlines the oeuvres of two internationally renowned contemporary artists who both work with apparently divergent materials.

 Rudolf Häsler (1927-1999) was born in Interlaken and can be considered as one of the most autonomous Swiss artists of the 20th century.
 As part of the Cuban Revolutionary Government the painter was appointed national director of arts and crafts.
 Succeeding Che Guevara he held the second highest position as a foreigner within the government.
 Towards the end oft he 60s the painting, design and graphic artist withdrew from Cuba.
 Together with his family he left for Spain, from where he travelled around the world.
 In the 70s, Häsler developed a meticulous Realism, which is likely to be assigned to the Hyperrealistic genre of painting.
 His nonpareil artistic oeuvre allows parallels to be made to Franz Gertsch, Ralph Goings or Antonio López Garcia.